Chris Turpin

 Chris Turpin is a first-generation PhD graduate, proud Appalachian, devoted husband, computer enthusiast, musician, and long-suffering Tennessee Volunteers fan.

-With a background in the hacker scene, academia, and corporate IT, Chris brings a practical curiosity to the way systems and technologies work.
+With a background in the hacker scene, corporate IT, and higher education technology, Chris brings a practical curiosity to the way systems and technologies work.
 He's interested in how things break, how they can be fixed, and how they can be improved.

 He can be reached by smoke signal, or email at cjt.public@gmail.com.